wp-media/rocket-lazy-load/readme.txt

 = I use plugin X and my images don't show anymore =

-Some plugins are not compatible without lazy loading.
+Some plugins are not compatible with lazy loading.
 Please open a support thread, and we will see how we can solve the issue by excluding lazy loading for this plugin.

 = How can I lazy load a background-image? =